Comunidades of Goa: Codified by the Portuguese

-Comunidades were a variant of the system of gaunkari system called gramasanstha (ग्रामसंस्था)).
+Comunidades are a variant of the system of gaunkari system called gramasanstha (ग्रामसंस्था)).
 Some scholars argue that the term gaunkari is derived from the name for those who compose it, that is the gaunkar; i.e. those who make (kar) the gaun or village.
 This institution pre-existed the arrival of the Portuguese, but was codified by them.
 The first of these codifications was contained in the Foral of Afonso Mexia in 1526.
 The term gram in gramasanstha refers to the village.
 Comunidades is the Portuguese word for "communities".
 The khazan system of managed wetlands in Goa is an offshoot of the gaunkari system, but now quite distinct from the comunidades.

 Members and dividends

-Members of the comunidades were called gaonkars, or zonnkars (in Portuguese, jonoeiros).
-The former were the members of the village, the latter were entitled to zonn, or jono, which is a dividend paid by the comunidade to gaunkars and accionistas, the holders of acções (sing. acção), or shares.
-The system applied equally to agricultural land and to village housing.
+Members of the comunidades are called gaonkars, or zonnkars (in Portuguese, jonoeiros).
+The former are the members of the village, the latter were entitled to zonn, or jono, which is a dividend paid by the comunidade to gaunkars and accionistas, the holders of acções (sing. acção), or shares.
+The system applies equally to agricultural land and to village housing.